 - A number representing the order of discovery within that half-month

 Initially, the IAU designated it C/2017 U1, which reflected the prevailing theory that it was a comet (C).
 They then switched it to A/2017 U1 based on data that said it was more consistent with an asteroid (A).
-Finally, by mid-November, they switched it for the last time to 1I/2017 U1, indicating that it was interstellar in origin (I).
+Finally, by mid-November, they changed it for the last time to 1I/2017 U1, indicating that it was interstellar in origin (I).

-Last but not least, the very fact that it was detected implied that there is a huge population of interstellar objects, which would be possible if every star in our galaxy ejected one quadrillion (1015) objects in their lifetime.
+Last but not least, the very fact that it was detected implied that there is a massive population of interstellar objects, which would be possible if every star in our galaxy ejected one quadrillion (1015) objects in their lifetime.

 While not impossible, Loeb cites previous and subsequent studies where the researchers attempted to place constraints on the likely number of interstellar objects in our galaxy.
 As he indicates, these produced estimates that fell short of 1015 by several orders of magnitude.